jenkinsci/artifact-manager-s3-plugin/README.md

 # Member must have length greater than or equal to 20

-If you use an invalid IAM Role ID on your credentilas, you would see the following error, you have to set a proper ARN specifying the IAM role to assume.
+If you use an invalid IAM Role ID on your credentials, you would see the following error, you have to set a proper ARN specifying the IAM role to assume.
 The format should be something like:
 "arn:aws:iam::123456789012:role/MyIAMRoleName".